shaaaah/HealthTracker/README.md

 ![Bee Healthy Logo](beeHealthy/img/LogoBeeSBVOEVN.png)

-Bee Healthy is a Health Tracker Application created for the purpose of monitoring health in a singular person with hopes of discovering any abnormalities quickly.
+Bee Healthy is a Health Tracker Application created for the purpose of monitoring health in a single person with hopes of discovering any abnormalities quickly.
 Its functions are primarily for one user.

 ## **Tools and Technologies Used**